-3.4.3 SECURITY REQUIREMENT Track, review, approve/disapprove, and audit changes to organizational systems.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.4.3[a] changes to the system are tracked.
+3.4.3 SECURITY REQUIREMENT Track, review, approve or disapprove, and log changes to organizational systems.

+ASSESSMENT OBJECTIVE Determine if:

+3.4.3[a] changes to the system are tracked.

 3.4.3[b] changes to the system are reviewed.

-3.4.3[c] changes to the system are approved or disapproved.
-3.4.3[d] changes to the system are audited (logged).
-POTENTIA L ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Configuration management policy; procedures addressing system configuration change control; configuration management plan; system architecture and configuration documentation; security plan; change control records; system audit records; change control audit and review reports; agenda/minutes from configuration change control oversight meetings; other relevant documents or records].
+3.4.3[c] 3.4.3[c] changes to the system are approved or disapproved.

+3.4.3[d] changes to the system are logged.

+POTENTIAL ASSESSMENT METHODS AND OBJECTS

+Examine : [SELECT FROM: Configuration management policy; procedures addressing system configuration change control; configuration management plan; system architecture and configuration documentation; security plan; change control records; system audit logs and records; change control audit and review reports; agenda/minutes from configuration change control oversight meetings; other relevant documents or records].

 Interview: [SELECT FROM: Personnel with configuration change control responsibilities; personnel with information security responsibilities; system or network administrators; members of change control board or similar].

-Test: [SFLECT FROM: Organizational processes for configuration change control; mechanisms that implement configuration change control].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.4.3
+Test: [SELECT FROM: Organizational processes for configuration change control; mechanisms that implement configuration change control].

+DISCUSSION ON SECURITY REQUIREMENT 3.4.3

 3.4.4 SECURITY REQUIREMENT Analyze the security impact of changes prior to implementation.
-ASSESSMENT OBJECTIVE Determine if the security impact of changes to each organizational system that processes, stores, or transmits CUI is analyzed prior to implementation.

-Examine: [SELECT FROM: Configuration management policy; procedures addressing security impact analysis for changes to the system; configuration management plan; security impact analysis documentation; security plan; analysis tools and associated outputs; change control records; system audit records; other relevant documents or records].
+ASSESSMENT OBJECTIVE Determine if the security impact of changes to each organizational system is analyzed prior to implementation.
+POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Configuration management policy; procedures addressing security impact analysis for changes to the system; configuration management plan; security impact analysis documentation; security plan; analysis tools and associated outputs; change control records; system audit logs and records; other relevant documents or records].

 Interview: [SELECT FROM: Personnel with responsibility for conducting security impact analysis; personnel with information security responsibilities; system or network administrators].
 Test: [SELECT FROM: Organizational processes for security impact analysis].

 3.4.5 SECURITY REQUIREMENT Define, document, approve, and enforce physical and logical access restrictions associated with changes to organizational systems.
-NT OBJECTIVE e if, for an organizational system that processes, stores, or transmits CUI: 3.4.5[a] physical access restrictions associated with changes to the system are defined.
+ASSESSMENT OBJECTIVE Determine if: 3.4.5[a] physical access restrictions associated with changes to the system are defined.
 3.4.5[b] physical access restrictions associated with changes to the system are documented.
 3.4.5[c] physical access restrictions associated with changes to the system are approved.
 3.4.5[d] physical access restrictions associated with changes to the system are enforced.
 3.4.5[e] logical access restrictions associated with changes to the system are defined.
 3.4.5[f] logical access restrictions associated with changes to the system are documented.
 3.4.5[g] logical access restrictions associated with changes to the system are approved.
 3.4.5[h] logical access restrictions associated with changes to the system are enforced.
-POTENTIA L ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Configuration management policy; procedures addressing access restrictions for changes to the system; security plan; configuration management plan; system design documentation; system architecture and configuration documentation; system configuration settings and associated documentation; logical access approvals; physical access approvals; access credentials; change control records; system audit records; other relevant documents or records].
-Interview: [SELECT FROM: Personnel with logical access control responsibilities; personnel with physical access control responsibilities; personnel with information security responsibilities; system or network administrators].
-Test: [SELECT FROM: Organizational processes for managing access restrictions to change; mechanisms supporting, implementing, and enforcing access restrictions associated with changes to the system].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.4.5
+Examine: [S Interview: Test: [SELE chan LASSESSMENT METHODS AND OBJECTS SELECT FROM: Configuration management policy; procedures addressing access restrictions for changes to the system; security plan; configuration management plan; system design documentation; system architecture and configuration documentation; system configuration settings and associated documentation; logical access approvals; obysical access approvals; access credentials; change control records; system audit logs and records; other relevant documents or records].
+[SELECT FROM: Personnel with logical access control responsibilities; personnel with physical access control responsibilities; personnel with information security responsibilities; system or network administrators].
+CT FROM: Organizational processes for managing access restrictions associated with ges to the system; mechanisms supporting, implementing, and enforcing access incloses size access incloses associated with changes to the system].
+DISCUSSION ON SECURITY REQUIREMENT 3.4.5